mdciri/mushroom/README.md

 This script read the annotation from `json` files using the [pycocotools](https://github.com/cocodataset/cocoapi/tree/master/PythonAPI/pycocotools) COCO class, which makes it really easy and simple.

-In the end, it is really easy to use these codes for to train, evaluate, and test a ViT for a different image classification task.
+In the end, these codes can be easly used to train, evaluate, and test a ViT for a different image classification task.

 **Training**